How to Request Cells in Google Sheets

 Click the Test request button to send the request to Make so the system can recognize the received data structure.

-When Make receives the webhook, you will see a "Successfully determined" message in the "Webhooks" block.
+When Make receives the webhook, you will see a "Successfully determined" message in the Webhooks element.

 Now you can add more elements.